 What happens next?

-The Proposed text for the DSA is still at draft stage and has yet to be discussed with the European Parliament and the European Council.
-While the key protections afforded by the e-commerce directive are maintained, many organisations will no doubt be concerned around the increased reporting obligations which the DSA may introduce and this will likely receive significant discussion at EU Parliament level.
+As a next step the European Parliament will discuss these amendments with the European Council to finalise the text.
+While the key protections afforded by the e-commerce directive are maintained by the DSA, many organisations will no doubt be concerned around the increased reporting obligations which the DSA may introduce.

 The content of this article is provided for information purposes only and does not constitute legal or other advice.